Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 #### Virtual machine

 As the App Service Environment is secured and locked down, there needs to be a mechanism to allow for any DevOps releases/changes that might be necessary, such as the ability to monitor WebApp using Kudu.
+Virtual machine is secured behind NAT Load Balancer which allows you to connect
+VM on port other than tcp 3389.

 A virtual machine was stood up as a Jumpbox / Bastion host with the following configurations: